Val916/safeguarding/README.md

 __Footer/Contacts__
-Contact Section: Include a simple contact form or a list of important contacts, styled with Bootstrap’s form components, for reporting safeguarding concerns.
+Contact Section: Include a list of important contacts, styled with Fontawesome icons.
+Button link "Back to the Top of the page" added with an arrow Up - to make it easy to return to the beginning without scrolling.
 ![Contacts](https://github.com/Val916/safeguarding/blob/main/assets/images/footer.png)

 ## Testing